Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Concord-Mortlake-Cabarita has 104 active public transport stops.
 These include both ferry and bus services.
-There are 51 different routes operating across these stops, serving a total of 6,803 weekly passenger trips.
+A total of 51 routes operate in the area, serving 6,803 weekly passenger trips combined.

-The average distance residents live from the nearest stop is 160 meters.
-Daily service frequency averages 971 trips across all routes, equating to approximately 65 weekly trips per individual stop.
+Residents enjoy excellent transport accessibility, with an average distance of 160 meters to the nearest stop.
+Daily service frequency averages 971 trips across all routes, translating to around 65 weekly trips per individual stop.

 Frequently Asked Questions - Transport